Multichannel analyzer: Multichannel scaling mode

 In multichannel scaling (MCS) mode, the MCA records a pulse count-rate over time.
 Unlike PHA, MCS does not differentiate pulses of different amplitudes.
 Instead, the MCA records all measured counts in one channel for a set time interval (called the "dwell time"), then switches to the next channel to record the subsequent time interval, and so on.

 The internal control voltage signal used to switch channels when the dwell time elapses is often available to the experimenter and can be used to trigger changes in the experimental setup.
 In this arrangement, the MCA acts as an X–Y recorder, observing changes in the count rate as a function of the controlled experimental parameter.
 For example, a Geiger counter connected to an MCA in MCS mode could be used to record the amount of ionizing radiation emitted by a neutron generator at different voltages.

-Output Interface
+Output interface

 Once a histogram has been recorded, the data is sent to a computer, displayed on a screen on the MCA, or (in older models) sent directly to a printer.

 Modern MCAs typically interface with a computer via USB or Ethernet, but some older or specialty models use RS-232 or PCI.

+Sound card MCA

+A USB sound card can serve as a cheap, consumer off-the-shelf ADC, a technique pioneered by Marek Dolleiser.
+The data is sent to the computer as normal sound and stored in a WAV file.
+Specialized software processes the "sound" to perform pulse-height analysis and multichannel scaling, forming a complete MCA.

+Sound cards have high-resolution but low-speed (up to 192 kHz) ADC chips, allowing for reasonable gamma spectroscopy performance for a low-to-medium count rate.
+The "sound card spectrometer" has been further refined in amateur and professional circles.